Home to some world-class diving Palau Island offers an abundance of dives. With sea walls, sheer drop-offs, caves, and wonderful marine life.

 2. German Channel Wall

-Back in the early 20th century, German miners created this channel, which has now become overgrown with beautiful coral formations making this a narrow channel where even liveaboards have trouble getting to at times.
-But a perfect Palau diving location for us divers.
+Back in the early 20th century, German miners created this channel.
+Today it is overgrown with beautiful coral formations that even liveaboards have trouble navigating sometimes.
+But for divers it is fascinating.

 3. Ulong Channel

-Considered one of the best drift dives on this planet, the Ulong Channel should confirm a spot on your scuba bucket lists.
-Especially if you plan on Palau diving.
-The entrance to the Ulong Channel is filled with astounding corals, it’s here where sharks take advantage of the incoming tides and feast on the fish that get caught up in it.
+Considered one of the best drift dives on the planet, the Ulong Channel should secure a spot on your scuba bucket list.
+The entrance to the Ulong Channel is filled with astounding corals.

 4. Peleliu Wall

-Peleliu Wall is known to be one of the most beautiful and deepest wall dives in all of Palau scuba diving.
-The Peleliu Wall is home to deep canyons and crevices, and it is often referred to as it is known for its large pelagic action, and where its steep walls are covered with large sea fans and beautiful colored corals.
+Peleliu Wall is one of the most beautiful and deepest wall dives in all of Palau scuba diving.
+The Peleliu Wall is home to deep canyons and crevices with large sea fans and colorful corals attracting pelagics.